reactjs/react.dev/content/docs/reference-react.md

 )
 ```

 Clone and return a new React element using `element` as the starting point.
 The resulting element will have the original element's props with the new props merged in shallowly.
-New children will replace existing children. `key` and `ref` from the original element will be preserved.
+New children, if passed as `...children` or otherwise `props.children`, will replace existing children. `key` and `ref` from the original element will be preserved unless `props` contains `key` or `ref` (which will overwrite the `key` or `ref` in the cloned element, respectively).

 `React.cloneElement()` is almost equivalent to:

 ```js
 <element.type {...element.props} {...props}>{children}</element.type>
 ```

-However, it also preserves `ref`s.
-This means that if you get a child with a `ref` on it, you won't accidentally steal it from your ancestor.
-You will get the same `ref` attached to your new element.

 This API was introduced as a replacement of the deprecated `React.addons.cloneWithProps()`.